+State and local governments invested approximately $87.72 billion on highway and street construction in 2017.
+By 2021, this number is predicted to grow to $98 billion.
 When you operate a small business during the seemingly unending season of road construction, it can be hard to attract customers to your door.
 These tips, coupled with small business promotional items, can help your business thrive during road construction.

 Communicating early and often about impending street repairs not only prepares customers, but it also keeps your business top of mind, too.
 Post yard signs near your business with alternate directions.
 Create a map that outlines alternative routes and parking options as well as any changes to your store hours.
 Get this info out via social media, email and direct mail.
 Let customers know that if they stop in and mention your post or mailer, they’ll be entered into a drawing for a small business gift, like a wind chime or set of bamboo coasters.

 Are there neighboring businesses also feeling the construction crunch?
 Band together to jointly market your establishments during the construction.
 Offer a punch-card promotion to visiting customers.
 Once customers receive punches from all businesses on the card, give them a free gift.
 Choose a small business promotional item appropriate for your establishment, like a logoed shopping tote or pub glass.

 You can turn your temporary misfortune into a success when you transform it into an event.
 Schedule it during construction as a way to get people in the door.
 Consider offering a shuttle service to mitigate parking issues.
 Or wait until construction is complete and host a party to say “Thanks for sticking it out!”
 Tell your guests to invite a friend—then send everyone on their way with a small business gift to commemorate the event.
 Branded sport bottles and tech charging kits are excellent choices.

 Welcome construction workers into your store.
 Print up several membership cards and ask the foreperson to distribute them to anyone working on your roads.
 Those who present the card get a special perk—maybe a percentage off their purchase; a discount on a cup of coffee; or a free cookie with a sandwich purchase.
 You just may end up making new lifelong customers.

 These tips and small business promotional items will drive them to your business even during construction season.
 Best of luck!